 - Higher Education

 You get the idea.
 There are tons of niches you can choose from, but it’s important to note that you only need one to begin – you can always expand later.
+This is also true for educational blogs for teachers.

 You can also merge two or more niches to create a unique subset of the market where you can provide immense value to an audience with specific demands and preferences.

-Just keep in mind that your niche should not be too broad as this will make it hard to grow an engaged audience.
+Just keep in mind that your niche should not be too broad, as this will make it hard to grow an engaged audience.
 Conversely, the niche you choose shouldn’t be too narrow as this will limit your ability to grow your blog in the future.

 Your niche should be broad enough that it applies to a wide range of educators, but also narrow enough that it’s not just a “teacher blog about teaching”.